 - Monophonic converters generate a single voice's set of CVs one pitch, gate etc. A monophonic converter receives on one MIDI channel only.
 Incoming MIDI notes replace the current note. - Polyphonic converters generate CVs for a number of voices, controlled by the converter's polyphony setting.
 Each voice has the same set of CVs; there are also two CVs that apply globally (the paraphonic gate and aftertouch CVs).
 A polyphonic converter receives on one MIDI channel only.
 Incoming MIDI notes are assigned to the voices according to the Voice Allocation and Prevent Stealing settings. - MPE converters are much like polyphonic converters, but also make use of MIDI Polyphonic Expression or MPE6.
 An MPE converter receives on a number of MIDI channels.
 The Channel setting is taken as the MPE 'global' channel, so the voice channels will begin one channel up from that.
 The last channel to receive on is set by the Last Channel setting.
 So for example if Channel is 2 and Last Channel is 14, the converter will receive MIDI notes on channels 3 to 14.
 As a special case, if the Channel is set to 16, the voice channels will be from 15 down to the Last Channel.
 This is to support the 'Upper Zone' allowed for by the MPE specification.
 MPE converters may have per-channel aftertouch and 'Y dimension' CVs.
-The y dimension CV is enabled by choosing its CC number; 0 means off.
-Typically MPE controllers default to CC #74 for the y dimension.
+The y dimension to CC #74 for the y dimension.